leacode/LCYCoreDataHelper/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 0.39.0+ is required to build Alamofire 3.0.0+.
+> CocoaPods 0.39.0+ is required to build LCYCoreDataHelper 1.6.0+.

 To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`: